 Maria C. R. Harrington Ph.D. is an American information scientist and artist.
-Research focus is on aesthetics in the perceptual ambient array and information science theory in novel ways to understand foundational questions at the boundaries of perception, aesthetics, emotions, communication and learning on topics related to the natural world, and by using augmented reality (AR), virtual reality (VR), GIS simulations, and new media art to explore the phenomena of human reactions.
+Research focus is on Virtual Nature, and the aesthetics in the perceptual ambient array and information science theory in novel ways to understand foundational questions at the boundaries of perception, aesthetics, emotions, communication and learning on topics related to the natural world, and by using augmented reality (AR), virtual reality (VR), GIS simulations, and new media art to explore the phenomena of human reactions.
 Such tools are used to investigate human interaction of real-virtual environments and impacts on perception, learning, health, and creativity.
 Such systems influence scientific, human, social, and cultural transformations.
 She is an Assistant Professor of Digital Media in the UCF Nicholson School of Communication and Media at the University of Central Florida.
 She also has a second joint appointment in the UCF Learning Sciences Cluster, is a core graduate UCF faculty member in the Texts & Technology Ph.D. program, and is a Research Associate with the Carnegie Museum of Natural History with the Powdermill Nature Reserve.
 She is director of The Harrington Lab, recipient of the Epic Mega Grant Award 2020, and has consulted on projects using AR and VR with the Carnegie Museum of Natural History.

 The Harrington Lab at UCF investigates Virtual Nature, using AR and VR as a technical artifact, to better understand perceptual phenomenon as it relates to human-computing-environment interactions that cause emotional, learning, and aesthetic outcomes.
 The lab is highly collaborative with several active multidisciplinary partnerships.
 Efforts focus on extending prior work in the development of Simulated Ecological Environments for Education (SEEE) used for research and art.
 The lab is under the direction of Dr. Harrington at the University of Central Florida.